gokulteja49/flipkart-ui-clone/README.md

 # flipkart-ui-clone
-A basic ui clone of flipkart
+A Clone of flipkart  homepage-user interface by using HTML and CSS